davaya/sbom/SPDX-3.0/dev/license-list/README.md

 # SPDX License List converter

-This program reads the SPDX license list data in JSON format from GitHub, extracts the fields needed to create **LicenseList** and **ExceptionList** enums, and creates a JADN schema module that can be referenced by other schemas.
+The make script reads the SPDX license list data in JSON format from GitHub, extracts the fields needed to create **LicenseList** and **ExceptionList** enums, and creates a JADN schema module that can be referenced by other schemas.